Skip to main content

 " Rajkumar, you remember me?"
 She looked at him in awe.

-" I fell in love Devi, I can't forget you.
+" I fell in love with Devi.
+I can't forget you.
 I know people say a lot of stuff about me..." his face turned dark.
 He turned his back to her.

 " Rajkumar, can I ask you who did this to you?"